bazelbuild/examples/rust-examples/07-deps-vendor/README.md

 in the BUILD file of the generated folder: `basic/3rdparty/crates/BUILD.bazel` You declare a vendored dependency in you target as following:

+**Important:**

+The vendor script crates two aliases, one without version number and one with version number.
+It is generally recommended to use the alias without version number unless you have a specific reason to pin a specific crate version.

 ```starlark
 load("@rules_rust//rust:defs.bzl", "rust_binary")